-Marilyn has worked closely with the County's Department of Economic Development, County and Township planning boards, and business organizations such as chambers of commerce, the Mid-Ohio Regional Planning Commission (MORPC), and others to attract new jobs and retain existing jobs here in Franklin County.
+Marilyn works closely with the County's Department of Economic Development, Chambers of Commerce, the Mid-Ohio Regional Planning Commission (MORPC), and others to attract new jobs and retain existing jobs here in Franklin County.
 She is a former Board Chair at MORPC, and serves on the Boards of Columbus 2020 and the US Global Leadership Coalition.
 In 2016, Marilyn was honored to receive the Ohio Minority Business Enterprise (Ohio MBE) Frank W. Watson Advocacy award.

 Marilyn’s office staff takes to heart that every initiative and policy should be viewed through a lens of social justice.
 Her middle grandson, Max, gave the office its focus and mandate when, at age 8, he attended a staff meeting and declared, “You are doing a lot of things.
 You should take the good things that work and do more of that.”

 Prior to elected office, Marilyn had extensive experience in public service working in economic development, social justice, race relations, and fair housing.
 She holds a masters' degree in organizational development from Weatherhead School of Management at Case Western Reserve University, and is the author of a chapter entitled “What’s Important Now” in the book Women on Fire, vol 2.
 She and her husband, former Chief Justice of the Ohio Supreme Court Eric Brown, have two daughters - Beryl and her husband Andrew; and Daryn.
 The Browns have three grandsons, Vincent, Max and Alex.
 She and Eric are members of Congregation Tifereth Israel.

 Board of Commissioners Agencies